Information about Online Incorporation for Business Corporations

 - Read Choosing a Name to understand how to name a corporation

-- If, instead of online, you prefer to submit and incorporation application by email attachment, fax mail or in person, see Creating a Business Corporation.
+- If, instead of online, you prefer to submit and incorporation application by email attachment, fax or mail, see Creating a Business Corporation.

 - Applying to incorporate a business online will take about 30 minutes